 Not necessarily.
-You certainly should address the Form 1099 on your tax return, but on the right facts, you can explain that the payment was nontaxable.
+You certainly should address the Form 1099 on your tax return, but on the right facts, you can explain that the payment was non-taxable.
 I have occasionally even seen serious physical injury cases for compensatory damages reported on a Form 1099.
-In such a case, it is easy to explain that the payment shouldn't be taxable.
+In such a case, it is easy to explain that the payment should not be taxable.
 Many payments are reported on Form 1099 as part of the general default reaction that companies have when making payments.

 If a payment is \$600 or more, most businesses will issue the form.
-Indeed, if the settlement agreement isn't explicit on the point, someone in the defendant's accounting department is likely to send out a Form 1099 in January.
-Plaintiffs routinely object to Forms 1099 once issued, but if the settlement agreement doesn't expressly say that the form will not be issued, the odds of getting the defendant to correct it (with a corrected Form 1099 that zeroes out the income) are slim.
+Indeed, if the settlement agreement is not explicit on the point, someone in the defendant's accounting department is likely to send out a Form 1099 in January.
+Plaintiffs routinely object to Forms 1099 once issued, but if the settlement agreement does not expressly say that the form will not be issued, the odds of getting the defendant to correct it (with a corrected Form 1099 that zeroes out the income) are slim.

 In the employment context, many plaintiffs argue that their employer caused them physical injuries or physical sickness.
-Sometimes there is a physical or sexual assault, severe or minor, in the workplace.
+Sometimes there is a physical or sexual assault in the workplace.
 Sometimes the employee claims that the employer caused physical sickness or exacerbated an existing physical sickness.
-Sometimes the employee claims that the workplace gave her PTSD.
+Sometimes the employee claims that the workplace gave them PTSD.

-The evidence from the pleadings and correspondence, and the medical documentation of such claims, varies widely, from voluminous to nonexistent.
-Employer responses vary widely, too.
+The evidence from the pleadings and correspondence, and the medical documentation of such claims varies widely, from voluminous to non-existent.
+Employer responses vary widely too.
 Often, the employer and employee reach a compromise on the wording of the settlement agreement.

 That wording may stop short of a clear agreement that a payment is for physical injuries and physical sickness.
 However, a compromise on wording may be the best the plaintiff can do at the time.
 The issuance of a Form 1099 is another matter.
-The Form 1099 regulations and instructions say that a payment of compensatory damages for physical injuries or physical sickness shouldn't be reported on a Form 1099.
+The Form 1099 regulations and form instructions say that a payment of compensatory damages for physical injuries or physical sickness should not be reported on a Form 1099.

 However, the employer may not agree with that characterization.
 Even the settlement agreement may be inconsistent.
 The employer might agree to physical injury or sickness wording in the settlement agreement, but still insist on issuing a Form 1099.
-The issuance of the form certainly doesn't help the plaintiff's tax position.
-But the issuance of the form doesn't foreclose the plaintiff's argument that it shouldn't be taxed.
+The issuance of the form certainly does not help the plaintiff's tax position, but the issuance of the form does not foreclose the plaintiff's argument that it should not be taxed.